Early Literacy Tools and Resources

 Notice of Proposed Rulemaking (NPRM) on the definition of “reservation.”

-The U.S. Department of Education (Department) published an NPRM in the June 23, 2014 Federal Register requesting public comment on the actions that the Department should take to amend the definition of “reservation” under the regulations governing the American Indian Vocational Rehabilitation Services (AIVRS) program in one of two ways.
-The Department is requesting comment from the public on two proposed amendments:
+The U.S. Department of Education (Department) requests public comment on the actions that the Department should take to amend the definition of “reservation” under the regulations governing the American Indian Vocational Rehabilitation Services (AIVRS) program in one of two ways.

 (June 23, 2014)